Wildlife Warriors - Anti-Poaching Training

 Transfer to the game lodge to relax before your journey home.
 At the end of the course there will be a short exam to recap all you have learnt, and a certificate presentation, followed by a farewell dinner.

 After breakfast there is an opportunity to purchase souvenirs from the local market.
-You will be transferred back from the lodge in time for your return flight or onward travel from O.R.
+You will be transferred back to Johannesburg in time for your return flight or onward travel from O.R.
 Tambo Airport.

 Shorter courses are available if you have less time.
 Should you wish to extend your anti-poaching course, that may be possible, depending on your dates and instructor availability.
 In either case, please enquire for possible options.